Get, set, packing! Check out 10 of the best travel bags for men on the move

 Image: Courtesy Farfetch

-This classy black solid duffle bag is an ideal travel accessory to have.
+This classy black solid duffle bag by Tommy Hilfiger is an ideal travel accessory to have.
 It comes with one main compartment with a zip closure, two handles with a detachable sling strap, and one external zip pocket on the front.

 Image: Courtesy Farfetch